Skip to content

 Concept

-The work explores kombucha-based fermentation as a living biofabrication system and investigates how vegetable-based pigments obtained through fermentation can be transformed into cosmetic and skin-contact materials.
+This project explores kombucha-based fermentation as a living biofabrication system for developing skin-contact and cosmetic materials.

 • fermentation-based biofabrication